matthework/react-ts-mui-webpack-babel/README.md

-# React + TS + MUI + Webpack + Babel
+# React + TS + MUI + Webpack + Babel + Jest

 This template provides a minimal setup to kickstart a React app with TypeScript + Material UI, which use Webpack + Babel as build tool with configs.
+It runs testing with Jest.

 ## Available Scripts